willclo1/MOQ-Music-Streaming-App/README.md

 # Baylor Bear Radio

-This application streams audio over QUIC using the MoQ protocol, allowing users to tune in and listen in real time, much like a traditional radio station.
-It features both a command-line version and a web-based variant using WebSockets.
-Built in Rust, it employs a publisher-subscriber model with a relay server to efficiently distribute live music to all users.
-The design prioritizes low-latency streaming, scalability, and reliability, ensuring a smooth listening experience across different platforms
+This application streams audio over QUIC using the MoQ protocol, offering a live listening experience similar to tuning into a radio station.
+Users can connect in real time via either a command-line interface or a web-based version that operates over WebSockets.
+Built in Rust, the system employs a publisher-subscriber model, where a relay server efficiently distributes live music to all listeners.
+Designed for low latency and scalability, it ensures smooth, reliable streaming across different platforms, making it an adaptable solution for live audio broadcasting.

 <br>